jeremyherbert/python-polyglot-turtle/README.md

 - the counter duty cycle
 - optionally, the clock rate index (the index of the clock rate you wish to use from the clock rate array)

+Note that all of these values should be integers, not floating point/decimal numbers.

 The counter model used by the polyglot-turtle device is fairly simple.
 The counter will count from 0 to the counter period value at the specified clock rate.
 When the counter period value is reached, the counter will reset to 0 and begin counting up again.
 The PWM output is controlled by the comparison between the current counter value and the supplied duty cycle value:

 1. if the counter < duty cycle, set output high